mx-2/oxylite-icon-theme/README.md

 Currently, this icon theme is tested on Gnome and works best on HiDPI monitors.

+## PNG version

+The `oxylite-png` version of this theme uses pre-rendered PNGs for use on systems that so not support all required SVG features, like KDE Plasma 5.

 ## License

 The whole icon theme is license under the GPLv3.